HeroBrine1st/E621/README.md

 # E621

-Android client for e926.net and e621.net
+Android client for e621.net

 This project is a work in progress.
 It may contain bugs, slow code or even features.
 Use at your own risk, but it is harmless as this client is mostly read-only :-)

+e926 is also supported, but there's no switch in settings, i.e. rebuild required, although you can decompile, change url and assemble back.
+It is complicated though.

 Development is focused on internal code changes (like cleaning up code - that's what I do the most - and fixing bugs), but new features are rarely seen too.
 Get latest